mfaani/mfaani/content/posts/how-to-read-git-documentation/index.md

 git remote set-branches --add origin # you must specify a branch name
 ```

-Now you might be asking what does `name` refer.
-The answer is, you have to go into the man page and see the description of the command you're using.
+Now you might be asking what does `<name>` refer to.
+The answer is, you have to go into the command's page and see the description of the command you're using.
 E.g. the description of: `set-branch` can be found from [here](https://git-scm.com/docs/git-remote#Documentation/git-remote.txt-emset-branchesem)

 > Changes the list of branches tracked by the named remote.
 This can be used to track a subset of the available remote branches after the initial setup for a remote.
 > The named branches will be interpreted as if specified with the -t option on the git remote add command line.